Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/intro-to-css/_index.md

 There are 2 different things you should do here:

-1. Go to this website and validate your CSS: https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_input
+1. Go to [this website](https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_input) and validate your CSS.
-2. Upload your latest changes to GitHub and make sure your page looks how you expect it to look
+2. Upload your latest changes to GitHub and make sure your page looks how you expect it to look.

 ### 4. Submit your work